niks3089/serverless-openwhisk/deploy/README.md

 `Deploy` starts by hooking into the [`deploy:initializeResources`](/lib/plugins/deploy) lifecycle.
 It fetches the user credentials for the OpenWhisk service being used, storing them under `serverless.service.defaults`.

 ### User Credentials

-The plugin attempts to parse configuration settings from the `.wskprops` file in the user's home directory, or from the file path specified in the `WSK_CONFIG_FILE` environment variable.
+The plugin attempts to parse configuration settings from the `.nimbella/wskprops` file in the user's home directory, or from the file path specified in the `WSK_CONFIG_FILE` environment variable.
 These  settings can be set manually using the following environment parameters.